-Welding these days isn’t just used by labourers in the industry; many people are trying their hand at creating welding art and taking their skill to the next level.
-Welding is a form of creation in the basic form – reshaping and forming pieces of material together to create amazing structures.
-If you have a basic understanding of welding, we have outlined how you can start creating your own art welding.
+Welding these days isn’t just used by labourers in the industry; many people are trying their hand at creating welding art and are looking to take their skills to the next level.
+Welding is, put simply, just a form of creation – reshaping and forming pieces of material together to create amazing structures.
+If you have a basic understanding of welding, we have outlined how you can start creating your own art with your skills.

 Based in Houston, Austin is a welding instructor who creates colourful welding pieces as shown by his creative candy skull art.